 There are two types of warrants that may be issued by the court:

-- Alias Warrants are issued for individuals who fail to appear to answer to C misdemeanor charges.
+- Arrest Warrants are issued for individuals who fail to appear to answer to C misdemeanor charges.

 - Capias Pro-Fine are issued when an individual has been assessed a fine but has failed to comply with the court’s orders.